siemens/gencmpclient/README.md

 ## Configuring

-The generic CMP client (as well as its underlying libraries) assumes that OpenSSL is already installed, including the C header files needed for development (as provided by, e.g., the Debian/Ubuntu package `libssl-dev`).
+The generic CMP client, as well as its underlying libraries, assumes that OpenSSL is already installed, including the C header files needed for development (as provided by, e.g., the Debian/Ubuntu package `libssl-dev` or the MacOS brew package `openssl@3`).

 By default any OpenSSL installation available on the system is used.

-Set the optional environment variable `OPENSSL_DIR` to specify the absolute (or relative to `../`) path of the OpenSSL installation to use.
+It is recommended to set the optional environment variable `OPENSSL_DIR` to specify the absolute or relative path of the OpenSSL installation to use, or some heuristics will try to detect the location.

-This must point to the location in the file system from which `include/openssl` is directly accessible with this relative path name.\
+This must point to the location in the file system from which the subdirectory `include/openssl` is directly accessible with this relative path name.\
-In case its libraries are in a different location, set also `OPENSSL_LIB`.
+In case its libraries are in a different location than in the subdirectory `lib`, it is recommended to set also `OPENSSL_LIB`, or some heuristics will try to detect the location.

+For all environment variables specifying a directory, relative paths such as `.` are interpreted relative to the genCMPClient source directory.

 ### Linux